kapi2410/twitter-bot/readme.txt

 You can see this bot in "action"* here : https://twitter.com/CryptoBot24

 *Sadly it doesnt work 24/7 as i didnt want to pay for apis/heroku.

+files describtion:
+    -history.txt - stores history of answeared tweets so bot doesnt reply twice to one comment -pricehis.pkl - stores price history as dictionary -chart.png - everytime script creates chart it saves it like this